-Our recreation of Abdoul Madjid’s map
+The re-creation of Abdoul Madjid’s map

-From data import and data cleaning to analysis and visualization, we’ve shown how Abdoul Madjid made a beautiful map in R.
+From data import and data cleaning to analysis and visualization, you’ve seen how Madjid made a beautiful map in R.

 Making Your Own Maps

-You may now be wondering: Okay, great, but how do I actually make my own maps?
-Let’s talk about where you can find geospatial data, how to choose a projection, and how to wrangle geospatial data to get it ready for mapping.
+You may now be wondering, Okay, great, but how do I actually make my own maps?
+In this section you’ll learn where you can find geospatial data, how to choose a projection, and how to prepare the data for mapping.

 There are two ways to access simple features geospatial data.
 The first is to import raw data and the second is to access it with R functions.

 Importing Raw Data

-Geospatial data can take a number of different formats.
+Geospatial data can come in various formats.
 While ESRI shapefiles (with the .shp extension) are the most common, you might also encounter GeoJSON files (.geojson) like the ones we used in the Wyoming example at the beginning of this chapter, KML files (.kml), and others.
-Chapter 8 of Geocomputation with R (CRC Press, 2019) by Robin Lovelace, Jakub Nowosad, and Jannes Muenchow discusses this range of formats.
+Chapter 8 of Geocomputation with R (CRC Press, 2019), by Robin Lovelace, Jakub Nowosad, and Jannes Muenchow, discusses this range of formats.

-The good news for us is that a single function can read pretty much any type of geospatial data: read_sf() from the sf package.
-Let’s show an example of how it works.
-Say you’ve downloaded geospatial data about United States state boundaries from the website geojson.xyz in GeoJSON format, then saved it in the data folder as states.geojson.
-You can then import this data using the read_sf() function:
+The good news is that a single function can read pretty much any type of geospatial data: read_sf() from the sf package.
+Say you’ve downloaded geospatial data about US state boundaries from the website geojson.xyz in GeoJSON format, then saved it in the data folder as states.geojson.
+You can import this data using the read_sf() function like so:

 us_states <- read_sf("https://data.rwithoutstatistics.com/states.geojson")

 The dsn argument (which stands for data source name) tells read_sf() where to find the file.
-We save the data as the object us_states.
+You save the data as the object us_states.

 Accessing Geospatial Data with R Functions

-You’ll sometimes have to work with raw data in this way, but not always.
+Sometimes you’ll have to work with raw data in this way, but not always.
 That’s because certain R packages provide functions for accessing geospatial data.
 Madjid used the usa_sf() function from the albersusa package to acquire his data.
 Another package for accessing geospatial data related to the United States, tigris, has a number of well-named functions for different types of data.
-For example, we can load the tigris package and run the states() function:
+For example, you can load the tigris package and run the states() function like so:

 library(tigris)

+states_tigris <- states(

+cb = TRUE,

-states_tigris <- states(cb = TRUE, resolution = "20m",
+resolution = "20m",

-progress_bar = FALSE)
+progress_bar = FALSE

+)

-We use the cb = TRUE argument to opt us out of using the most detailed shapefile and set the resolution to a more manageable 20m (1:20 million).
-Without these changes, the shapefile we’d get would be large and slow to work with.
-We also set progress_bar = FALSE so we won’t see the messages that tigris shares while it loads data.
-We then save the result as states_tigris.
+The cb = TRUE argument opts out of using the most detailed shapefile and sets the resolution to a more manageable 20m (1:20 million).
+Without these changes, the resulting shapefile would be large and slow to work with.
+Setting progress_bar = FALSE hides the messages that tigris generates as it loads data.
+The result is saved as states_tigris.
 The tigris package has functions to get geospatial data about counties, census tracts, roads, and more.

-If you’re looking for data outside of the United States, fear not.
-The rnaturalearth package provides functions for importing geospatial data from across the world.
+If you’re looking for data outside of the United States, the rnaturalearth package provides functions for importing geospatial data from across the world.
 For example, ne_countries() can retrieve geospatial data about various countries:

 library(rnaturalearth)

+africa_countries <- ne_countries(

-africa_countries <- ne_countries(returnclass = "sf",
+returnclass = "sf",

-continent = "Africa")
+continent = "Africa"

+)

 This code uses two arguments: returnclass = "sf" to get data in simple features format, and continent = "Africa" to get only countries on the African continent.
-If we save the result to an object called africa_countries, we can plot the data on a map:
+If you save the result to an object called africa_countries, you can plot the data on a map as follows:

 africa_countries %>%

 ggplot() +

 geom_sf()